Norma Dumont

 Norma Dumont Viana Ferreira (born October 1, 1990) is a Brazilian professional mixed martial artist.
 She currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of November 4, 2025, she is #3 in the UFC women's bantamweight rankings and #15 in the UFC women's pound-for-pound rankings.
+As of June 20, 2026, she is #2 in the Meta UFC women's bantamweight rankings.

 Background

 Dumont's father abandoned her mother and his three daughters when Dumont was four.
 At 13, Dumont started practicing Jiu Jitsu.
 She stopped training to begin work as a secretary.
 At 19 years old, she went back to training and continued with her MMA career.
 During this time, she became a six-time Sanda State champion and National champion of Sanda.

 When Dumont returned to training at 19, she found a free Muay Thai class.
 She was suggested by a friend to try Sanda and upon seeing it for the first time signed up immediately.

 Mixed martial arts career

 Early career

 Starting her career in 2016, Dumont compiled a perfect 4–0 record on the regional Brazilian scene, winning two of those bouts via first round submission.